mono424/priph/readme.txt

   -> Remodal
     > a jquery plugin used for the fancy inpage dialogs! *-*

-  -> notie
-    > a jquery plugin used for the sexy notification comming from the top! :)

   -> circle-progress
     > a jquery plugin for the amazing circle progress on image uploading!

-  -> jQuery Pull to Refresh
-    > a jquery plugin for the lovely refresh on mobilephone!

   -> PHPMailer
     > A PHP Mail framework, to send better verify-registration-emails!